brimdata/zed/docs/lake/design.md

 optimize layout for performance.

-These structures are introspected using meta-queries that simply specify a metadata source using a bracket syntax in the `from` operator.
+These structures are introspected using meta-queries that simply specify a metadata source using an extended syntax in the `from` operator.
 There are three types of meta-queries:
 * `from :meta` - lake level
 * `from pool:meta` - pool level